seanf316/P4-Cinema-Go/README.md

 #### **Database Schema**

-The database was designed to allow CRUD functionality to be available to registered users, when signed in.
-Registered Users can view Movies, Review/Comment on Movie reviews and Create a custom Profile page.
-They will also have the ability to add movies to their own watchlist and have a clear view of there reviewed movies that is displayed on their Profile page.

-The Profile model is linked directly to the User model and will be created on user registration.
-The Review model has a relationship with the User/Movie models linked by a Foreign key, this allows for reviewed movies to be linked back to the specific User.
-The Comment model in then linked by Foregign key to the Review Model to store comments to the specific Review.
+The Profile model is linked directly to the User model with the user Profile setup to be created upon user registration.
+The Review model has a relationship with the User/Movie models linked by a Foreign key, this allows for reviewed movies to be linked back to the specific user and their Profile.
+The Comment model is linked by Foreign key to the Review Model to store comments for the specific Review.

 The Movie model is also linked to the Profile model through a Many to Many relationship allowing the user to store Movies on their watchlist.

 Entity relationship diagram was created using [DBeaver](https://dbeaver.io/) and shows the schemas for each of the models and how they are related.

 ![DB Diagram](docs/readme_screenshots/db-diagram.webp)

+#### **Security**

+Views were secured where needed using the Django decorator @login_required.
+Access to the views using the @login_decorator can only be accessed by registered users.
+This means that if a user tries to access a view that is decorated with @login_required, but they are not currently logged in, they will be redirected to the login page instead.

+Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, api keys or sensitive information was added the the repository.
+In production, these variables were added to the heroku config vars within the project.

 ## **How to Play**